U.S. Dept. of Treasury approves millions for Arkansas broadband, rural access emphasis

 LITTLE ROCK, Ark. — Federal officials approved a new plan to improve the broadband infrastructure in Arkansas, especially for rural communities.

-The money is from the federal Coronavirus Capital Projects Fund, put in place to address challenges that became visible during the pandemic, mainly in rural America.
+The money is from the federal Coronavirus Capital Projects Fund, put in place to address challenges which became visible during the pandemic, mainly in rural America.

 “I appreciate the Treasury Department’s approval of this funding as we continue our work toward expanding broadband access in Arkansas,” Governor Asa Hutchinson said.
 “Ensuring access to high-speed internet presents a challenge in rural states, and this funding will provide us an opportunity to build on the work we’ve already done through the Arkansas Rural Connect Program.”